 previous operations have had on the Glow Worm population

-In our 2014 summary, we wrote "the good number of larvae found along section S in Autumn 2013, proved to be virtually wiped out by the felling/timber extraction process and only six females made it to maturity, when the number of female larvae was known to have been much higher before the work took place.
+In our 2014 summary, we wrote "the good number of larvae found along section S in Autumn 2013, proved to be virtually wiped out by the felling and timber extraction process, and only six females made it to maturity, when the number of female larvae was known to have been much higher before the work took place.
 Although the felling is necessary to the eventual restoration of the site back to heathland/woodland, it will change the site and affect its microclimate.
 The Pines create shade, help to maintain higher levels of moisture and act as a wind-break.
 Removing them opens up the site, exposes it and dries it out, effects we have seen at the nearby Sherwood Heath SSSI."

 |The above extracted text